ArgonDesign/alogic/doc/networks.md

 ### Networks for defining a design hierarchy

-In contrast to FSMs, which are the abstraction for describing the behaviour of sequential logic, networks are used to define design hierarchies by declaring instances of entities and the interconnections between them.
+In contrast to FSMs, which describe the behaviour of sequential logic, networks are used to define design hierarchies by declaring instances of entities and the connections between them.

 Networks can be declared similar to other entities, using the `network` keyword, followed by the name of the network, followed by the description of the network